-Our Audit Fee Letter 2016/2017 presented to you in April 2016 first set out our fees for the 2016/2017 audit.
+Our Audit Fee Letter 2015/2016 sent in April 2016 set out our fees for the 2015/2016 audit.
 This letter also sets out our assumptions.
-We have not considered it necessary to make any changes to the agreed fees at this stage.
+We are anticipating an adjustment to the scale fee to take account of the work on Wentworth Street Car Park, reported to the January 2016 Audit, Overview and Scrutiny.